jd28/arclight-tools/README.md

 ## texview

-A super mid and basic texture gallery viewer.
+A super mid and basic texture gallery viewer for Bioware DDS, Standard DDS, TGA, and PLT texures.
 It can open Key, Erf, and Zip containers.
 Screenshot is using NWN:EE main key file circa 36-2.

 ![texview](screenshots/texi-2024-04-09.gif)